 Find out why

-While it may come as a surprise to you that your best sales person is looking to move on, industry reports suggest an upward trend in the number of UK employees actively looking for new jobs.
+While it may come as a surprise to you that your best sales person is looking to move on, industry reports suggest an upward trend in the number of employees actively looking for new jobs.
 With nearly one in three people unhappy in their current roles, and an increased confidence in the job market, you should enter the new year with the expectation that one or more of your sales people may resign.
 With that in mind, it’s important to find out why people leave your business, and how you can prevent this from happening in the future.

 Maximise your exit interview to delve deeper into your sales person’s reasons for leaving.
 This is a key opportunity to find out what you can do differently to retain your sales talent, and whether their reason for leaving is personal and out of your control – for example, wanting a change of career or taking time out for family reasons – or something that may be impacting the rest of your team.
 Whether your sales person is moving on for progression, a better bonus system or a more manageable commute, take their feedback on board and learn from it.
 Your learnings should feed into your employer brand and future recruitment process.

 Sales people leave their roles for many different reasons, from insufficient and inadequate coaching and mentoring (sales leaders spend just 20% of their time helping their team close deals, according to CSO Insights) to low compensation and unrealistic KPIs and targets.
 Once you understand what motivates your team and what they might look for in another role, you can put steps in place to ensure your remaining sales people don’t leave for the same reasons.